ObstetrixBear/ObstetrixBear/README.md

-Hi, I'm @ObstetrixBear.
+Hi, I'm ObstetrixBear.
 You may have questions.
 I am here to give reply.

 # :bear: Nomenclature
 I work in the field of obstetrics, and my first name is Scandinavian for bear.
 That's really all there is to it.